-On October 08, 2021, AREIT received the approval of the SEC on the Property-For-Share-Swap Transaction, pursuant to the Deed of Exchange executed on June 08, 2021.
+On October 7, 2021, AREIT received the approval of the SEC on the Property-For-Share-Swap Transaction, pursuant to the Deed of Exchange executed on June 8, 2021.
 The Company also received approval from the SEC on the amendment of its Articles of Incorporation and By-Laws to increase the Company's authorized capital stock from ₱11,740,000,000.00 to ₱29,500,000,000.00.
-In line with these developments, the parties executed an Amendment to Section 4.2 of the Deed of Exchange on October 07, 2021 so that the recognition of income from the new assets will accrue to AREIT beginning October 01, 2021, instead of November 01, 2021.
+In line with these developments, the parties executed an Amendment to Section 4.2 of the Deed of Exchange on October 7, 2021 so that the recognition of income from the new assets will accrue to AREIT beginning October 1, 2021, instead of November 1, 2021.
 This will enable shareholders to fully benefit from the contribution of the new assets starting in the fourth quarter of the year.

-AREIT will also apply for the issuance of the Certificate Authorizing Registration for the Swap Properties from the Bureau of Internal Revenue and the listing of the shares in favor of ALI and the Subsidiaries within the year.
+AREIT has applied for the issuance of the Certificate Authorizing Registration for the Swap Properties from the Bureau of Internal Revenue and the listing of the shares in favor of ALI and the Subsidiaries within the year or the first quarter of 2022.